 There may be several reasons for this, including true bugs.
-However, before trying to do anything else or report a problem, make sure you have the latest version of the Cygwin compiler, as described in Section B. In case of doubt, start setup.exe anew and download and install the most recent versions of bundles as they possibly may have changed.
+However, before trying to do anything else or report a problem, make sure you have the latest version of the Cygwin compiler.
+In case of doubt, start setup.exe anew and download and install the most recent versions of bundles as they possibly may have changed.